techman83/pjf.github.io/content/hardware/2017-01-22-hacking_hugs_profit.md

 Last week was [Linux Conf AU 2017](http://lca2017.org), which is a community run Free and Open Source Software conference that is in a different A/NZ city every year.
 This year I'd managed to attend the [Open Hardware MiniConf](http://www.openhardwareconf.org/) and was inspired to build something during the conference.
 I'm not sure how it occurred to me to build a 'Hug Detector' into my Conference badge, but it did and after talking about it with some fellow delegates, the feedback was overwhelmingly positive.

 So after heading to my room early to get some sleep, I got sidetracked.
-Armed with an [ESP8266](https://espressif.com/en/products/hardware/esp8266ex/overview) based [D1 Mini](https://www.wemos.cc/product/d1-mini.html), some sensors,a breadboard, and some wires I stayed up until 1am.
+Armed with an [ESP8266](https://espressif.com/en/products/hardware/esp8266ex/overview) based [D1 Mini](https://www.wemos.cc/product/d1-mini.html), some sensors, a breadboard, and some wires I stayed up until 1am.
 Then a wild [GitHub repository](https://github.com/techman83/been_hugged) occurred.

 @Techman_83/status/821716638235906050